MaterializeInc/materialize/doc/developer/platform/formalism.md

 between the current `since` and `upper`), and obtain the same results as would be observed in the "real" TVC.

-Since and upper frontiers never move backward, and often move forward as the system operate.
+During this process the `since` and `upper` frontiers never move backwards---and typically, they advance.

 ## The TVC Map

 To track these changing pTVCs over time, Materialize maintains a mutable *TVC map*.
 The keys in this map are `GlobalId`s, and the values are pTVCs.
-Each TVC has at most one GlobalID over the entire history of a Materialize cluster.
+Each TVC has at most one `GlobalID` over the entire history of a Materialize cluster.
 In short, the TVC map allows one to ask "What is the current pTVC view of the TVC identified by `GlobalId` `gid`?